tschuelia/PyPythia/README.md

 We will regularly retrain and update this predictor.
 You can also use an old version of the predictor by explicitly setting the path to the predictor to use (see usage below).
 In future versions the set of features might change, so we do not guarantee backwards compatibility for old predictor versions.

+The predictor predicts the difficulty on a scale of 0.0 to 1.0.
+An MSA with a difficulty of 0.0 is predicted to be easy to analyze, 1.0 means the MSA is difficult.

 ## Usage
 This library can be used in two ways: either directly as command line tool, or the prediction can be called from ohter python code.